Coding2co/apache_server/README.md

 # apache_server
-Automating the installation of the Apache server on an EC2 instance, provisioned with Terraform, and orchestrated via Jenkins using Ansible.
+This repository automates the setup of an Apache server on an EC2 instance using **Terraform**, **Ansible**, and **Jenkins** for continuous integration.
+The EC2 instance is provisioned on AWS, and Apache is installed and configured through an Ansible playbook.
+This project uses **dynamic inventory** with Ansible to automatically discover EC2 instances created by Terraform.

 **NOTE**
  - Prefer using the Amazon Linux AMI, as it includes pre-installed software packages that simplify the setup process.